verbb/formie/docs/theming/template-overrides.md

 :::

 ## Overriding Form Templates
-To override the form template, provide a file named `form.html`.
+To override the form template, provide a file named `form.html` in your template directory.

 ### Available Template Variables
 Field templates have access to the following variables: